elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

   - kube-state-metrics
   - apiserver

 The Elastic Agent manifest is deployed by default as daemonset.
-That said, each elastic agent by default is being deployed on every node of kubernetes cluster.
+That said, each elastic agent by default is being deployed on every node of Kubernetes cluster.

-Additionally by default, one agent is elected as [**leader**](https://github.com/elastic/elastic-agent/blob/main/deploy/kubernetes/elastic-agent-standalone-kubernetes.yaml#L32) and this will be responsible for also collecting the cluster wide metrics.
+By default, one agent is elected as [**leader**](https://github.com/elastic/elastic-agent/blob/main/deploy/kubernetes/elastic-agent-standalone-kubernetes.yaml#L32) and this will be responsible for also collecting the cluster wide metrics.

 Next, we will describe the managed agent installation scenarios (for simplicity we would not mention standalone scenarios, but relevant [manifests](./manifests) will be provided for both scenarios).

-### 1. Elastic Agent with HostNetwork:false and side container of KSM
+### 1. Elastic Agent `Statefulset + KSM as Side Container`

 For this installation, users need to configure the two following agent policies.